cisco/mindmeld/source/userguide/auto_annotator.rst

 ``'unannotate'`` (:class:`list`): List of annotation rules in the same format as those used for annotation.
 These rules specify which entities should have their annotations removed.
 By default, :attr:`files` is None.

 ``'spacy_model'`` (:class:`str`): :attr:`en_core_web_lg` is used by default for the best performance.
 Alternative options are :attr:`en_core_web_sm` and :attr:`en_core_web_md`.
 This parameter is optional and is specific to the use of the :class:`SpacyAnnotator`.
-If the selected english model is not in the current environment it will automatically be downloaded.
-Refer to Spacy's documentation to learn more about their `english models <https://spacy.io/models/en>`_.
+If the selected English model is not in the current environment it will automatically be downloaded.
+Refer to Spacy's documentation to learn more about their `English models <https://spacy.io/models/en>`_.

 Using the Auto Annotator
 ------------------------

 The Auto Annotator can be used by importing a class that implements the :class:`Annotator` abstract class in the :mod:`auto_annotator` module or through the command-line.
-We will demonstrate both approaches for Unannotation and Annotation using the :class:`SpacyAnnotator` class.
+We will demonstrate both approaches for unannotation and annotation using the :class:`SpacyAnnotator` class.

 Unannotate
 ^^^^^^^^^^